-Oscillation engine 410 included a Craftsman G2 Hammerhead nailer used to drive fairly large framing nails into wood in confined spaces by applying a series of small impacts very rapidly in contrast to application of few large impacts.
+Oscillation engine 410 included a Craftsman G2 Hammerhead nailer used to drive fairly large framing nails into wood in confined spaces by applying a set of small impacts very rapidly in contrast to application of few large impacts.

-The bone substitute was 15 pound density urethane foam to represent the pelvic acetabulum.
-It was shaped with a standard cutting tool commonly used to clean up a patient's damaged acetabulum.
+The bone substitute was 15 pound density urethane foam standard cutting tool commonly used to clean up a patient's damaged acetabulum.
 A 54 mm cup and a 53 mm cutter were used in testing.